ParaxialTechnologies/SAMI-VAPALS-ELCAP/README.md

     If it doesn't show after save, enter ? to see it.
     Change verify code too.
     Go to command and enter SAVE, then exit

+Set user password to never expire

+    VAPALS YottaDB> D Q^DI
+    VA FileMan 22.2

+    Select OPTION: ENTER OR EDIT FILE ENTRIES

+    Input to what File: NEW PERSON//          (87 entries) EDIT WHICH FIELD: ALL// 7.2  VERIFY CODE never expires THEN EDIT FIELD:

+    Select NEW PERSON NAME: `1  USER,ONE     DBA
+    VERIFY CODE never expires: ?
+    Only persons with the proper key can set this field.
+    Choose from:
+    1        Yes
+    VERIFY CODE never expires: 1  Yes

 Change pwd